 - Not to be conveyed

-- A few certain personal and treasured items aboard not to be conveyed for example: some tools, a hand held radio in custom box, charts and a few other navigational aids.
+- A few certain personal and treasured items aboard not to be conveyed for example: some tools, a hand held radio in custom box, mugs, stainless steel tankards, chronometer, Luke anchor, small CQR (stored below, not CQR on bow, see listing above), some charts and a few other personal navigational aids (compass, rule etc, NOT electronics).

 - The Company offers the details of this vessel in good faith but cannot guarantee or warrant the accuracy of this information nor warrant the condition of the vessel.
 A buyer should instruct his agents, or his surveyors, to investigate such details as the buyer desires validated.
 This vessel is offered subject to prior sale, price change, or withdrawal without notice.

-- Rudders and Moorings LLC , Stonington Office: Howard Taylor @ The Forge, 22 Bayview Avenue, Stonington, Connecticut 06378 email: email@example.com
+- Rudders and Moorings LLC , Stonington Office: Howard Taylor @ Varykino, 2 Kidd's Way, Stonington, Connecticut 06378 email: email@example.com